jenkinsci/gcp-secrets-manager-credentials-provider-plugin/README.md

 ## Usage

+Once the plugin is installed, navigate to "Configure System" and find the "GCP Secrets Manager" section.
+Input the name of the GCP project that where the secrets are stored.

+Secret names (not values) are cached in-memory for 5 minutes.
+This is not currently configurable.

-Secrets must have the label with key `jenkins-credentials-type` and one of the following values:
+Secrets created in GCP Secret Manager must have the label with key `jenkins-credentials-type` and one of the following values:

 * string
 * file